intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/transaction/installation.md

-# trnasaction.installation Dataset
+# trnasaction.installation
 ---

-This dataset provides historical data for installation-related changes resulting from service and maintenance.
+This dataset provides historical data for installation-relate

 ---